 - On street parking is available on Columbia Road.

-- Free off-street parking is available in the Ramsey Street Municipal lot.
-Ramsey Street is located at the intersection of Dudley Street and Columbia Road behind CVS Pharmacy and Payless Shoes.
+- There is another public parking lot on Ramsey Street at the intersection of Dudley Street and Columbia Road, behind CVS Pharmacy.

 More Strand information

-- There are 404 seats in total.
-Ten are wheelchair seats and ten are chaperone seats with back entrance access only.
+- There are 414 seats in total.
+Six are wheelchair seats and six are chaperone seats.

 - Proscenium opening width: 38 feet x 6 inches